AbdulmajeedALJ/assignment-4/docs/technical-documentation.md

   - Pulls up to 40 public repos from the GitHub API for the configured username (`data-github-user` attribute).
   - Supports sorting by recent updates or stars, filtering by language, and toggling forks.
   - Persists preferences (`sort`, `language`, `hideForks`) in `localStorage` under `github-feed-preferences`.
-  - Falls back to curated static entries with a friendly alert if the API fails or rate-limits.
+  - Falls back to curated static entries, caches the last successful fetch per user, detects offline/timeouts, and accepts an optional PAT (`data-github-token` or `localStorage` key `github-pat`) to reduce rate-limit errors.
 - **Learning Spotlight**:
   - Fetches quotes from the Quotable API.
   - Shows loading state, handles non-200 responses, and falls back to AI-curated messages when offline.